 So, there’s a lot more to know about hot tubs and weight.
 And we didn’t even cover (yet) inflatable hot tubs which will also weigh a lot when full.
 Not only is a hot tub heavy, but you might find it quite difficult to end up moving them as well.
 So if you’re curious about the weight, and how to move a hot tub, please pay close attention.

-This can make it hard to move, hard to transport, and hard to work with.
 Luckily, we’ll be showing you how much hot tubs weigh, both the dry weight of the hot tub and the total weight of the hot tub, and how you should go about moving them as well.